 BING BONG said the doorbell.

 I looked at me.
-At least I was wearing clothing.
+At least I was dressed.
 The house was almost acceptable.
 Thanks for all the warning, Gar, I thought.
 Showtime!

-And in swept His Grace, His Eminence, wearing his red skull-cap and clothed in his long, black wool cloak.
+And in swept His Grace, His Eminence, wearing his red skull-cap and clothed in a long, black wool cloak.
 Impressive.

 Big Guy stretched.
-Our Somali cat — the best cat in the world and certainly the absolutely smartest, sweetest and gentlest — was also our meeter and greeter.
+Our Somali cat — the best cat in the world and certainly the smartest, sweetest and gentlest — was our meeter and greeter.

-The man I met was wonderfully intelligent, friendly, witty and a real pleasure to spend time around, probably why Garry — no Catholic he — was very fond of him and considered him a personal friend.
+The man I met was wonderfully intelligent, friendly, witty, and a pleasure to spend time around.
+Which was probably why Garry was so fond of him and considered him a friend.

-Eventually, it was time for the Cardinal to depart and when he stood up, and Big Guy finally left his cozy spot on the warm lap of the region’s reigning Catholic cleric, I realized the Cardinal was absolutely coated in cat hair.
+When it was time for the Cardinal to depart, he stood up.
+Big Guy left his cozy spot on the warm lap of the region’s reigning Catholic cleric.
+And that was when I saw the Cardinal was coated in cat hair.

 “Wait a minute, your Eminence.
 Let me get the pet hair sticky roller and see if I can get some of that hair off your long black cape?”
-I was pretty sure that the cloak needed something a lot more oomph than a lint roller.
-This was going to need some firepower beyond my limited means.
+I was pretty sure the cloak needed more oomph than a lint roller.
+It was going to need some cleaning power beyond my limited resources.

 So I shut up.
-Wincing with foreknowledge, having gained in wisdom though not what I had hoped for, we parted and as he and his retinue swept out my door … I pondered how life’s journey takes strange side roads, unexpected twists and turns.
+Wincing with foreknowledge, we parted company.
+As he and his retinue swept out my door, I pondered how life’s journey takes strange side roads, unexpected twists, and turns.
 This was one.